Information for new and prospective students.

 Students who are new to the service need to follow a few steps.
 This involves making an appointment to see an Advisor and providing evidence of your disability.
 Support arrangements, like extra time in exams, can only be put in place once this has happened.

 Who we support

-We support undergraduate and postgraduate students, full-time and part-time students, online distance learners and students studying at the Centre for Open Learning.
-We support students with a range of impairments or disabilities.
-If you are unsure of whether you are eligible for support please contact us.
+We support undergraduate and postgraduate students, visiting students, full-time and part-time students, online distance learners and students studying at the Centre for Open Learning.
+We support students with a range of health conditions, learning difficulties, disabilities and some temporary injuries.

 Making an Appointment

 How to make an appointment with the Student Disability Service.